Learn How to Apply for Food Stamps in Rhode Island

 About SNAP Recertification in Rhode Island

-After you start receiving these benefits, you will need to submit a SNAP recertification on a regular basis.
-A Rhode Island food stamp renewal ensures that only eligible beneficiaries can keep receiving funds from the program.
+After you start receiving these benefits, you will need to submit SNAP recertification on a regular basis.
+A Rhode Island food stamp renewal ensures that only beneficiaries who meet the eligibility requirements can keep receiving funds from the program.

 To apply for recertification, you will need to provide the same types of information that you did on the original application.
 That includes information about your household demographics, income and expenses.

 About Appealing a Food Stamps Denial in Rhode Island

 If you have your application for food stamps denied, you have the right to appeal this decision.
 On your denial letter, you will find the number of days you have to file your appeal listed.
 As a general rule, you must file for your appeal before the listed deadline.
 Once you appeal your food stamps decision, the Executive Office of Health and Human Services Appeals Office will schedule your hearing within 60 days.